|Nutritional Guidelines (per serving)|

 - 1 thumb-size piece galangal (ginger, grated)

-- Optional: 1 chili (red fresh, minced or 1/2 tsp cayenne pepper, or 1 - 2 tsp chili sauce to taste)
+- Optional: 1 chili (red fresh, minced or 1/2 tsp cayenne pepper or 1 to 2 tsp chili sauce to taste)

 - Garnish: 2 spring onions (finely sliced)